bchisham/collections-go/README.md

 ```

-The `Where` method filters the elements of the sequence based on a predicate.
+The `WhereMust` method filters the elements of the sequence based on a predicate.
 The predicate must have the following signature:

 ```go
 type UnaryPredicate[T any] func(T) bool